Arva/arva-js/esdoc-res/tutorial.md

 # Layout and hierarchy

 The API surface of Arva [layout](https://github.com/Arva/demo) in much smaller than that of CSS.
-We have 11 main layout operators to learn once, which can be combined with each other to create powerful permutations of features.
+We have 11 available layout operators to be learned once, which can be combined with each other to create powerful permutations of features.

 And because an example is usually the best way to start out an explanation, we demonstrate how to construct the following layout.